xi-Rick/danadavis.dev/README.md

   - AI summarization and content type classification (thought, idea, blog-draft, project-idea, note)
   - Automatic tagging and potential identification for blog posts and projects
   - Full editing capabilities with privacy controls and metadata tracking
-- **[Novel.sh Editor](https://novel.sh)**: Advanced AI-powered WYSIWYG editor with support for formatting, links, images, code blocks, and slash commands
+- **<a href="https://novel.sh" target="_blank" rel="noopener" referrerpolicy="origin">Novel.sh Editor</a>**: Advanced AI-powered WYSIWYG editor with support for formatting, links, images, code blocks, and slash commands
 - **Type-Safe Database**: PostgreSQL with Prisma ORM for dynamic content management and querying
 - **Admin Dashboard**: Secure access to manage all content through an authenticated interface